 One Box at a Time

 Note: If you hate to see messy images and a house filled with clutter, proceed with caution on these posts.
 There are no fancy, beautiful images.
 It’s just not reality currently.
-If you want to see pretty pictures, for now, you’ll have to keep your eyes on Paleoishmama 🙂

-When I was packing the stuff in Calfornia, it felt freeing because, prior to placing things in boxes I made those three piles: donate, sell, and pack.
+When I was packing the stuff in California, it felt freeing because, prior to placing things in boxes I made those three piles: donate, sell, and pack.
 The things that I no longer needed or wanted, I threw.
 And so, I thought, I have totally decluttered my life.

 Until the boxes arrived.